flaghunters/Extra-Flags-for-4chan/README.md

 Extra Flags for 4chan.
 ==========
-Front page has been moved to here: https://flaghunters.github.io/Extra-Flags-for-4chan/
+We are moving our front page to GitLab pages.
+Hang tight!